Battle of Palembang: Prelude

-In January, the American-British-Dutch-Australian Command (ABDACOM) decided to concentrate Allied air forces in Sumatra at two airfields near Palembang: Talang Betutu (then Talangbetoetoe), also known as "P1" and a secret air base at Prabumulih (then Praboemoelih), or "P2".
+In January, the American-British-Dutch-Australian Command (ABDACOM) decided to concentrate Allied air forces in Sumatra at two airfields near Palembang: Pangkalan Benteng, also known as "P1" and a secret air base at Prabumulih (then Praboemoelih), or "P2".

 The British Royal Air Force created No. 225 (Bomber) Group at Palembang.
 It included two Royal Australian Air Force squadrons and a large number of Australians serving with British squadrons.
 The group could only muster 40 Bristol Blenheim light bombers and 35 Lockheed Hudson light bombers.
 The Blenheims had flown from the Middle East and Egypt, where they were considered too old to cope with newer German and Italian fighters.
-(A handful of United States Far East Air Force B-17 Flying Fortress heavy bombers also operated out of Palembang briefly in January, but these were withdrawn to Java and Australia before the battle commenced.)
+A handful of United States Far East Air Force B-17 Flying Fortress heavy bombers also operated out of Palembang briefly in January, but these were withdrawn to Java and Australia before the battle commenced.